Why we do what we do :

 The pursuit of such a insignificant goal would only have one result: lowering the quality of digital versions of the magazines we are trying to preserve.
 Which in turn would be, to say it mildly, disrespectful to every single person who ever worked on creating one of these magazines for a living.

-This in not about numbers, this is not about ego's, not about being an internet superstar, this is about doing the right thing for the right reasons.
+This in not about numbers, this is not about ego's, not about internet fame, this is about doing the right thing for the right reasons.

 So we hope that when you take the time to get to know us a bit better, you will see that what we've created with Out-of-Print Archive, as well as what we have written on these pages comes straight from the heart.